Pleosporales » Didymellaceae

 Neoascochyta

-Neoascochyta Qian Chen & L. Cai, Stud.
+Neoascochyta Qian Chen & L. Cai, in Chen et al., Stud.
 Mycol.
-82: 198 (2015)
+82: 198 (2015).

-Index Fungorum number: IF 814064; Facesoffungi number: FoF 07462, 13 morphological species (Species Fungorum 2021), 13 species with molecular data.
+Index Fungorum number: IF 814064 ; Facesoffungi number: FoF 07462 , 13 morphological species (Species Fungorum 2022), 13 species with molecular data.

 Saprobic on leaf.
 Sexual morph: Ascomata pseudothecial immersed or erumpent, solitary or confluent, globose to subglobose, ostiolate.
 Asci cylindrical to subclavate, slightly curved, short pedicellate or sessile, 8-spored, bitunicate.
-Ascospores cylindrical to ovoid, ellipsoidal, hyaline, 1- septate, symmetrical or asymmetrical, constricted at the septum, biseriate or irregular uniseriate.
+Ascospores cylindrical to ovoid, ellipsoidal, hyaline, 1- septate, symmetrical or asymmetrical, constricted at the septum, 2-seriateor irregular uniseriate.
 Asexual morph: Conidiomata pycnidial, globose to sub globose, or irregularly shaped, superficial on or immersed into the agar, solitary or confluent, ostiolate, sometimes with a short neck.
 Pycnidial wall pseudoparenchymatous, 2–7-layered, outer wall pigmented, thick.
 Conidiogenous cells phialidic, hyaline, smooth, globose to flask-shaped, short obpyriform, or ampulliform to doliiform.
-Conidia variable in shape, hyaline, smooth- and thin-walled, i.e. fusoid to cylindrical, obclavate-ovoid to ellipsoidal, incidentally slight curved, uniseptate or aseptate, eguttulate or guttulate (Adapted from Chen et al. 2015).
+Conidia variable in shape, hyaline, smooth- and thin-walled, i.e. fusoid to cylindrical, obclavate-ovoid to ellipsoidal, incidentally slight curved, uniseptate or aseptate, eguttulate or guttulate (adapted from Chen et al. 2015).

 Type species: Neoascochyta exitialis (Morini) Q. Chen & L. Cai